 These derivative transactions may include capped call options purchased by the applicable selling shareholder from one or more counterparties, which may include the underwriters, broker-dealers or agents acting as principal or agent in connection with a sale of Ordinary Shares by the selling shareholder or affiliates of such underwriters, broker-dealers or agents, each of which we refer to as a "counterparty."
 If the applicable selling shareholder purchases capped call options concurrently with its sale of Ordinary Shares, the counterparties or their affiliates may establish their initial hedge positions by purchasing some of the Ordinary Shares from the selling shareholder, then selling them from time to time in registered transactions while purchasing an approximately equal number of Ordinary Shares in the secondary market.
 This activity could affect the market price of the Ordinary Shares.
 Alternatively, the counterparties or their affiliates may establish their initial hedge positions by entering into various derivative transactions with respect to the Ordinary Shares and/or purchasing Ordinary Shares in secondary market transactions concurrently with or shortly after the entry into the capped call options.
 This activity could increase (or reduce the size of any decrease in) the market price of the Ordinary Shares.
-In either case, we expect the counterparties and/or purchasing or selling the Ordinary Shares or other securities of ours in secondary market transactions following the trade date and prior to the settlement date of the capped call options, which could also affect the market price of the Ordinary Shares.
+In either case, we expect the counterparties and/or their affiliates to modify their hedge positions by entering into or unwinding various derivatives with respect to the Ordinary Shares and/or purchasing or selling the Ordinary Shares or other securities of ours in secondary market transactions following the trade date and prior to the settlement date of the capped call options, which could also affect the market price of the Ordinary Shares.

 Broker-dealers or agents may receive compensation in the form of commissions, discounts or concessions from the selling shareholders.
-Brokerdealers or agents may also receive compensation from the purchasers of the Ordinary Shares for whom they act as agents or to whom they sell as principals, or both.
+Broker-dealers or agents may also receive compensation from the purchasers of the Ordinary Shares for whom they act as agents or to whom they sell as principals, or both.
 Compensation as to a particular broker-dealer might be in excess of customary commissions and will be in amounts to be negotiated in connection with transactions involving securities.
 In effecting sales, broker-dealers engaged by the selling stockholders may arrange for other broker-dealers to participate in the resales.